Army of Tennesee Civil War Relics Authentic

 $26,500.00

-CSBP 4.
-Dug Mississippi Militia Cartridge Box Plate.
+CSBP 5.
+Excavated Mississippi Militia Waist Belt Plate.

 Here is a stamped brass “Rope Border” CS oval belt plate on the original leather belt it was issued with.
 Almost all Confederate belts are relatively recent marriages, so this belt is a rare survivor.
 These were issued in quantity to Western Theater troops and are a relatively faithful copy of the US M-1839 oval US belt plate.
 Condition is superb.
 Face of buckle was cleaned at some point in the past.
 Note soldier’s initials “HS” carved into the leather.